slarmoo/.github/profile/javascript/startUpJavascript/startUpJavascript.md

 ## Grading Rubric

 - (Required) Simon JavaScript deployed to your production environment
-- (Required) A link to your GitHub startup repository prominently display on your home page
+- (Required) A link to your GitHub startup repository prominently displayed on your application's home page
-- (Required) Startup deployed to your production environment
 - (Required) Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable
 - Significant use of JavaScript to create a viable working application
   - 20% JavaScript support for future login.